Vernon Burton

 Orville Vernon Burton is a professor of history at Clemson University, the director of its Clemson CyberInstitute, and an author.
-He formerly served as director of the Institute for Computing in Humanities, Arts, and Social Science (CHASS) and professor of history and sociology at the University of Illinois.
+He formerly served as director of the Institute for Computing in Humanities, Arts, and Social Science (CHASS) and professor of history and sociology at the University of Illinois Urbana-Champaign.
 He is also a senior research scientist at the National Center for Supercomputing Applications, where he is associate director for humanities and social sciences.

 Career

 Burton was born in Royston, Georgia and grew up in Ninety Six, South Carolina.
 He received a B.A. in 1969 for his undergraduate studies at Furman University.
 After service in the Army Reserve he entered graduate school at Princeton University.
 His dissertation involved tens of thousands of IBM cards on individuals and farms for a county in South Carolina in the mid 19th century.
 His undergraduate research assistant was Sonia Sotomayor, who later became a Justice on the U.S. Supreme Court.
 He received his Ph.D. in 1976 working under professor Sheldon Hackney.
 He joined the History faculty at the University of Illinois, rising to full professor.

 Burton has authored more than a hundred articles and wrote or edited fourteen books.
 His dissertation was published in 1985 by the University of North Carolina Press as In My Father's House Are Many Mansions: Family and Community in Edgefield, South Carolina.
 It became the subject of sessions at the Southern Historical Association and the Social Science History Association's annual meetings.
 He wrote The Age of Lincoln, winner of the 2007 Chicago Tribune Heartland Prize for non-fiction.
 With civil rights lawyer Armand Derfner in 2021, Burton published Justice Deferred: Race and the Supreme Court, a lengthy survey of race-related cases on the US Supreme Court.